-Your employer may not pay workers' compensation benefits if you get hurt in a voluntary offduty recreational, social or athletic activity that is not part of your work-related duties.
+Your employer may not pay workers' compensation benefits if you get hurt in a voluntary off- duty recreational, social or athletic activity that is not part of your work-related duties.

-Additional rights
+Additional Rights

-You may also have other rights under the Americans with Disabilities Act (ADA) or the Fair Employment and Housing Act (FEHA).
-For additional information, contact FEHA at (800) 884-1684 or the Equal Employment Opportunity Commission (EEOC) at (800) 669-4000.
+You may also have other rights under the Americans with Disabilities Act (ADA) or the California Fair Employment and Housing Act (FEHA).
+For additional information, contact California Civil Rights Department (CRD) at 1-800-884-1684 or the Equal Employment Opportunity Commission (EEOC) at 1-800-669-4000.

-The information contained in this pamphlet conforms to the informational requirements found in Labor Code sections 3551 and 3553 and California Code of Regulation, Title 8, sections 9880 and 9883.
-This document is approved by the Division of Workers' Compensation administrative director.
+The information contained in this notice conforms to the informational requirements found in Labor Code sections 3551 and 3553 and California Code of Regulation, Title 8, sections 9880 and 9883.
+This document is approved by the Division of Workers' Compensation Administrative Director.